soyuka/caligo/README.md

 - [boltdb](https://github.com/etcd-io/bbolt) database
 - [nanoid](https://github.com/matoous/go-nanoid) for id generation

-Go HTTP and etcd should scale well if you have money.
+Go HTTP and boltdb should scale well if you have money.

 ## How